veedaisme/memory-lane-web/docs/PROGRESS.md

 ## March 5, 2025 (Continued)

+### Improved AI Title Generation with Content Length Validation

+Enhanced the AI title generation feature to check if the content is long enough for meaningful title generation.
+This prevents AI from generating misleading or overly generic titles for very short content.

+#### Implementation Details:

+1. **Minimum Content Length Check**:
+   - Added a configuration option to set the minimum content length for AI title generation
+   - If content is shorter than the threshold, the system automatically falls back to a simple title
+   - Default threshold set to 50 characters to ensure sufficient context for title generation

+2. **Configuration Options**:
+   - Added `titleGeneration` settings to `AI_DEFAULTS` in the configuration
+   - Includes `minContentLength` parameter which defaults to 50 characters
+   - Added `fallbackTitle` parameter for consistent fallback handling

+3. **Improved Fallback Handling**:
+   - Enhanced the fallback title generation for empty content
+   - Preserves the existing fallback mechanism for longer content that fails AI processing
+   - Includes clear logging to identify when content is too short

+This enhancement improves title accuracy by ensuring the AI only generates titles when it has sufficient context, leading to more meaningful and appropriate titles for notes.

 ### Fixed OpenAI API Base URL Configuration

 Addressed an issue with the custom OpenAI API base URL not being properly applied due to a property naming discrepancy between our configuration and the OpenAI SDK.